edurne85/wowfinder/roadmap.md

 Note that, just like it's being done with spells, the actual data files for the items in the game will be added progressively; although at the moment of writing this the files for many trade goods (covering mostly the "classic" or "vanilla" tiers of crafting) are already created.

-This is planned to get released between late June and early July 2023.
+This is planned to get released ~~between late June and early July 2023~~ around mid October 2023.

 ### [Alpha 9](https://github.com/edurne85/wowfinder/milestone/13)

 This will be another _improvement_ release, focused on technical tasks and rules implementations.
-The exact contents are still to be decided; and will probably target a date of mid to late July 2023.
+The exact contents are still to be decided; and will probably target a date of ~~mid to late July 2023~~ late October to early November 2023.

 ### [TBD: Mob generation and views](https://github.com/edurne85/wowfinder/milestone/12)